-Topological studies of the Yang--Mills theory have treated the theory in the four-dimensional manifold mainly with the \textit{Euclidean} metric.
-A primary objective of this report is to clarify topological invariants in the four-dimensional Yang--Mills theory with the \textit{Lorentzian} metric with non-vanishing curvature.
-We are interested in topological invariants in solutions of the Einstein- and the Yang--Mills-equations in the compact and oriented space-time manifold.
+Topological studies of the Yang--Mills theory have treated the theory in the four-dimensional manifold, mainly with the \emph{Euclidean} metric.
+The primary objective of this report is to clarify topological invariants in the four-dimensional Yang--Mills theory in the \emph{Lorentzian} metric space with non-vanishing curvature.
+We are interested in topological invariants in solutions of the Einstein equation and the Yang--Mills equation in the compact and oriented space-time manifold.
 This study treats general relativity and the Yang--Mills theory as the Chern--Weil theory with various principal bundles and utilizes the topological method like the Atiyah--Singer index theorem and cobordism.
-Unfortunately, we cannot use the index theory for the Minkowski space since the Dirac operator is the hyperbolic type in theory for the Minkowski space.
-This study introduces a novel complex-metric space that provides a one-parameter family of homotopically equivalent metrics, including the Euclidean metric space at one end and the Lorentzian metric space at the other.
+We cannot use the index theory for the Minkowski space as for Euclidean space since the Dirac operator is the hyperbolic type in theory for the Minkowski space.
+This study introduces a novel complex-metric space that provides a one-parameter family of homotopically equivalent metrics, including Euclidean metric space at one end and the Lorentzian metric space at the other.
 We note that both spaces are cobordant, and characteristic classes are cobordism invariant.

-We organise this report as follows: After this introductory section, section 2 provides mathematical preliminaries and conventions of mathematical symbols utilised throughout this study.
-The $\Z_2$-grading superspace commonly appearing in principal bundles and the novel $\theta$-metric space are introduced in this section.
+We organise this report as follows: After an introductory section, section 2 provides mathematical preliminaries and conventions of mathematical symbols utilised throughout this study.
+The $\Z_2$-grading superspace commonly appears in principal bundles, and the novel $\theta$-metric space is introduced in this section.
 Section 3 defines various principal bundles in which general relativity and the Yang--Mills theory are developed.
 The successive section provides the Lagrangian of the entire Yang--Mills theory and equations of motion for all physical fields in theory.
 Section 5 discusses topological invariants appearing in the Yang--Mills theory, and section 6 summarises this study.
 The appendix discusses the existing conditions of the dual-connection for the given dual-curvature for $U(1)$ and $SU(N)$ gauge groups.
 We note that though the existence of the Hodge-dual curvature is trivial, it is not the case for the dual connection.